 Here’s how to insulate windows to keep the cold out and your energy bill down:

-Caulk is a flexible material that helps seal cracks and gapping in your window frame, and is essential to preventing air flow.
+Caulk is a flexible material that helps seal cracks and gaps in your window frame and is essential to preventing airflow.
 Proper window caulking should be completed on both the interior and exterior of the home.

 Scrape the window edges to remove any old caulking and peeling paint.
 Next, clean the area with a damp rag to remove any remaining paint chips.
 Wait a few hours for the area to dry completely, otherwise, the caulking cannot properly adhere to the surface.

 Keep in mind that higher temperatures allow the caulk to cure more quickly, so when applying new caulking on the windows’ exterior, the outside temperature should be no cooler than about 45 degrees Fahrenheit.
 Also, avoid caulking if the forecast predicts any rain, as cracks can fill with moisture and swell.